 Fire retardant coatings and treatments

-At Rawlins Paints, we have a variety of fire-retardant coatings and treatments in stock, which extend beyond walls and ceilings to fire resistant coatings for timber, metal, fabric and specialist door upgrade kits.
+At Rawlins Paints, we have a variety of fire-retardant coatings and treatments in stock, which extend beyond walls and ceilings to fire resistant coatings and treatments for timber, metal, fabric and specialist door upgrade kits.
 We also sell intumescent strips for fire doors, so that you can ensure your door and its surrounds are fully insulated and fire proof.
 All our products are issued with a certificate of conformance and we’re always happy to discuss your requirements.
 Contact us if you’d like to find out more about any of the fire-retardant paints, varnishes, lacquers, coatings and treatments listed on our site.

 Fire retardant paint